aimeerivers/eslint-config-plus-prettier/README.md

 # eslint-config-plus-prettier

-Standard config for ESLint and Prettier.
+Standard config for ESLint, Prettier and Package Lint.
 Also includes an optional TSConfig.

 ## Install